hartwigmedical/pipeline5/image/README.md

 # Creating a public image

 A public image contains all tools and resources with no licensing or confidentiality restriction.
 The developer will need to make one of these when a new tool or version of an existing tool is added.
-To create one run from this directory:
+To create one, run from this directory:

 ```shell
 ./create_public_image.sh